delta-io/delta/PROTOCOL.md

 Checkpoints are also stored in the `_delta_log` directory, and can be created for any version of the table.

 A checkpoint contains the complete replay of all actions up until this version, with invalid actions removed.
-Invalid actions are those that have been canceled out by a subsequent ones (for example removing a file that has been added), using the [rules for reconcilliation][#Action Reconcilliation]
+Invalid actions are those that have been canceled out by a subsequent ones (for example removing a file that has been added), using the [rules for reconciliation](#Action Reconciliation)
-Checkpoints allow readers to short-cut the cost of reading the log up-to a given point.
+Checkpoints allow readers to short-cut the cost of reading the log up-to a given point in order to reconstruct a snapshot.

 By default, the reference implementation creates a checkpoint every 10 commits.